 Download this table.xls

-Most divorce statistics are presented on the basis of the calendar year in which the divorce was granted.
-An alternative approach is to present divorce statistics on the basis of the year of marriage or the year of birth.
+Most divorce statistics are presented based on the calendar year in which the divorce was granted.
+An alternative approach is to present divorce statistics based on the year of marriage or the year of birth.
 In this case, a cohort is a group of people either married in the same year or born in the same year.
 Such tables can provide estimates of the proportion of people married or born in a particular year who divorce by a particular anniversary or age.

 Using males (Table 7a) as an example, the numbers of divorces each year to men of each age are combined with mid-year population estimates for males by age to estimate the proportion of men born in each year who have ever divorced by each birthday.
 A standard life table methodology is used to calculate probabilities of divorce, which are then applied to a hypothetical stationary population.
 This method enables the proportion ever divorced by each exact birthday to be estimated.
 By taking into account the latest population estimates rather than simply the number of men born in a particular year, it also takes into account changes in the sizes of cohorts since birth due to death and migration.
 Tables 7a and 7b were formerly Tables 3a and 3b of the Age at marriage, duration of marriage and cohort analyses divorce package.